Wednesday, May 27, 2009

 So, the Army Chief of Staff had just directed me to release foreign soldiers from their commitments so they could leave the country before radical elements took control of the country and Security Forces.
 And, in a final admonition, he recommended Pegi and I leave as well.
 What a strange turn of events!
 The very thought of abandoning the people that I had traveled 4000 miles to defend was disturbing.

-Yet, no matter how different the history of the white settlement of Rhodesia was from American and even South African history, a troubling divide persisted which retarded black opportunity.
+Yet, no matter the similarities and differences between the history of the white settlement of Rhodesia and America, a troubling divide persisted which retarded black opportunity.
 When it came down to it, Rhodesians were not fighting for some noble vision of equality.
 No, Rhodesians were fighting for their own personal way of life.
-And now that international sanctions were putting the final nails in the coffin of Rhodesian white minority rule, Rhodesians were finally discussing a meaningful role for blacks in government and every day life.
+And now that international sanctions were putting the final proverbial nails in the coffin of Rhodesian white minority rule, Rhodesians were finally discussing a meaningful role for blacks in government and every day life.

 It had come down to this--the war and sanctions had bankrupted the nation and the comfortable life of privilege that whites had been living fueled by the cheap labor of Rhodesian blacks.
-(The similiarity to American Southern slavery was impossible to ignore.)
-Just as lack of foreign exchange made the munitions of war scarce, so it inhibited the ability of Rhodesians to travel outside southern Africa or to import the vehicles and electronic conveniences which were part of Western European living.
+(The similarity to slavery in the American South was impossible to ignore.)
+Just as lack of foreign exchange made the munitions of war scarce, so it inhibited the ability of white Rhodesians to travel outside southern Africa or to import the vehicles and electronic conveniences which were part of Western European living.

 At this time in April of 1978, the Rhodesian military was fully capable of destroying its armed enemies.
 But, international opinion was so strongly marshaled against them, Rhodesian attempts to disguise every cross-border raid met with universal condemnation, even from their strategic ally, the Republic of South Africa.